FinochioM/ODx/README.md

 Odx is a build tool/system for the Odin programming language. <br>
 It handles building, running, testing and caching for Odin projects.

-*NOTE: This is an unofficial project meaning some things could be changed in future versions.*
+*NOTE: This is an unofficial project.*

 ---
 <br clear="left">